hikeventures/hikeventures.github.io/_posts/2016-07-15-Packrafting-River-Dee-Scotland-Day-1.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25813026991/in/dateposted-public/" title="Packrafting the River Dee"><img src="https://farm2.staticflickr.com/1540/25813026991_f2dc51fe86_b.jpg" width="1024" height="768" alt="Packrafting the River Dee"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 ## Inflating the Packrafts
-Having in inflated our packrafts we were good to go.
+Having inflated our packrafts we were good to go.
 Konstantin inflated his packraft on a different spot but Patrick was the first one who made it into the river.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25720737682/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1499/25720737682_7e90c9e959_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 The mountains were still covered with snow.
-We actually had a discussion if we should go on a hiking trip before packrafting down the river Dee but decided to start paddling immediately as the weather forecast only promised good weather for the coming 2-3 days.
+We actually had a discussion if we should go on a hiking trip before packrafting down the river Dee but decided to start paddling immediately as the weather forecast only promised good weather for the coming 2 days.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25815608426/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1507/25815608426_e63297c5c8_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 Already at the beginning we realized that the water level of the Dee was quite low.
-Nevertheless, it was still possible to paddle.
+Nevertheless, it was still possible to paddle but we had to step out occassionally and walk in the cold river.
+That's the part where Patrick's additional [socks](https://www.rei.com/product/887221/darn-tough-hiker-boot-socks-mens) became an important part of gear.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25211155704/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1543/25211155704_7246941e5b_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>